1914 United States Senate election in Wisconsin

 The 1914 United States Senate election in Wisconsin was held on November 6, 1914.
 Incumbent Republican Senator Isaac Stephenson did not run for re-election.

 Democratic State Senator Paul O. Husting narrowly defeated Republican Governor Francis E. McGovern.
 Socialist former mayor of Milwaukee Emil Seidel ran a strong third.
 This was the first United States Senate election to be held by a popular vote in Wisconsin.
 Uniquely for this contest, Wisconsin utilized an early form of instant-runoff voting; all other elections in the state in 1914 were conducted using traditional first-past-the-post voting and Wisconsin would discontinue using this method following this election.

+As of 2026 this is the last time an incumbent senator for this seat retired.
+Following Husting’s death, all subsequent incumbents would be defeated for reelection, either in the primary or the general election.